Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Results

-We start by reviewing the results for the direct-retrieval cases, which assume model fidelity.
-As detailed in \autoref{sec:model_selection}, we analyzed 10 simulated spectra, trying to fit to each four models with varying levels of complexity.
-We find that the correct level of complexity was inferred in nine out of 10 cases (\autoref{fig:direct_retrievals_logZ}).
-In other words, in nearly all cases the model with the appropriate number of components provided a large enough increase in $\log \mathcal{Z}$ to warrant its use and more complex models were not warranted.
-As a result, in nearly all cases, retrieving the right level of complexity enabled unbiased inferences on the heterogeneity properties and the optimal correction of the stellar contamination.
-In the full set of direct retrievals, the median standard deviations of the inferred temperatures and filling factors were 2\,K and 0.6\%, respectively.
+We \R{first review} the results for the direct-retrieval cases, which assume model fidelity.
+As detailed in \autoref{sec:model_selection}, we analyzed \R{50} simulated spectra \R{(10 input spectra $\times$ 5 noise realizations)}, trying to fit to each four models with varying levels of complexity. \R{ In terms of the Bayesian-evidence-based criteria laid out in \autoref{sec:model_selection}, we find that the correct level of complexity was inferred in 46 out of 50 cases.
+The four exceptions were all different noise realizations of the M6 \texttt{case 3l} dataset, for which the 2-comp model was preferred.
+In terms of the Akaike-weight-based criteria (\autoref{sec:model_selection}), the correct level of complexity was inferred in 48 out of 50 cases (\autoref{fig:direct_retrievals_AIC_weights}).
+The exceptions were single noise instances of the M6 \texttt{case 2l} and \texttt{3l} datasets.
+Interestingly, in the former dataset, the correct model complexity still receives a substantial Akaike weight.
+This motivates us to explore corrections based on Bayesian model averaging using the Akaike weights, which we discuss in \autoref{sec:corrections}.
+Further goodness-of-fit details are given in \autoref{appendix:gof}. }

-The exception to this pattern was the M6 \texttt{case 3l} dataset.
-In this case, the 4-comp model gave a fit that improved the Bayesian evidence by $\Delta \log \mathcal{Z} = 57.5$ with respect to the (appropriate) 3-comp model.
-This indicates a preference for the more complicated model that is much greater than our $3.6\sigma$ significance threshold or even the more rigorous threshold of $\Delta \log \mathcal{Z} = 11$, corresponding to an odds ratio of $43000:1$ or a $5\sigma$ result \citep{Benneke2013}.
-Inspecting the results of the 3-comp and 4-comp retrievals shows that the inclusion of the fourth component gives the algorithm flexibility to compensate for the particular noise instance, allowing for a lower posterior constraint on $\log f_\mathrm{var}$ and thus a higher Bayesian evidence.
-We discuss the practical impact of this mislabeling of the M6 \texttt{case 3l} dataset in terms of the ultimate correction applied to the transmission spectrum in \autoref{sec:corrections}.

-We now turn to the results of the cross-retrieval cases.
-Here the results are similar for all cases of a given host star (\autoref{fig:cross_retrievals_logZ}).
-In each K0 case, the MPS-ATLAS retrievals indicate a preference for the 2-comp model when compared to other MPS-ATLAS models.
-Similarly, in each M6 case, the SPHINX retrievals find the 1-comp model to be best.
-As a result, the K0 and M6 retrievals infer the correct level of complexity in 2/5 and 1/5 cases, respectively.
-For the MPS-ATLAS cross retrievals, the median standard deviations of the inferred temperatures and filling factors were 39\,K and 0.8\%, respectively.
-For the SPHINX cross retrievals, the median standard deviations of the inferred temperatures was 21\,K and the selected models had no filling factors to fit.